 Using our tools, GPs can now proactively manage patients with chronic kidney disease, meaning fewer cases of declining kidney function go unchecked.
 We have already seen improvements in blood pressure management and statin use.
 In the future we hope these will translate into fewer cases of an unplanned start to kidney dialysis.

 Specialists can now see a fuller picture of their patient’s health and make better informed decisions about a course of action.
 GPs can make equitable decisions about who to refer for a specialist opinion without needing to consider the upheaval of a patient’s trip to hospital, the need for someone to accompany them, or the impact if they don’t attend.
 With incentives and the support of commissioners, the service makes it easy for professionals to do the right thing.

 Year-on-year, the Community Kidney Service allows the local health system to learn from its data.
 Hospitals and commissioners can identify over or under-referrers and reach out to provide extra training and support.

 Our Community Kidney Service tools are now available to download nationally, for free.
-The service was highlighted as an exemplar in the NHS 10-year plan, and we continue to share the approach with our networks across the country.
+The service is highlighted as an exemplar in the NHS 10-year plan and NHSX Renal Digital Playbook, and we continue to share the approach with our networks across the country.
 Our ambition is to enable equitable outcomes for more patients with Chronic Kidney Disease, as well as encouraging responsible use of health data for more effective and joined-up care.

 Team: Sally Hull, Isabel Dostal, Crystal Williams and Zaheer Ahmed in collaboration with Professor Nicola Thomas, London South Bank University, Dr Neil Ashman, nephrologist at St Bartholomew’s Hospital, and Helen Rainey, renal nurse specialist at Barts Health NHS Trust.
 Evaluation funded by the Health Foundation.